nmachine-io/kerbi/README.md

 beneath, you can seamlessly mix between two extremes: fully programmatic and fully YAML.

-Zero innovation here because Helm does it perfectly.

 ### 📀 Explicit & Non-Invasive State Management